 Yesterday I had made some Garam Masala and the house was full of wonderful aromas.
 As I worked at my desk I became hungrier and hungrier.
 What to do?
 I needed something wonderfully spicy.

 After peeking in the fridge to see what was left after a hectic week, the solution was a wonderful, spicy tomato rasam.

 One of the easiest way to describe Rasam is that it is a very thin, sometimes watery, spiced dish where lentils are used for flavour but are not obvious.
 Rasam is often confused with Sambar.
 Sambar is a thicker dish based on lentils.
 Traditionally both dishes are spiced differently.
 You can read more about the difference between Sambar and Rasam here.

-In India, traditionally all of your meal, including deserts, are served together on the one plate – a tali or metal plate which might be divided into sections, or a banana leaf.
+In India, traditionally all of your meal, including desserts, are served together on the one plate – a tali or metal plate which might be divided into sections – or even more traditionally, on a banana leaf.
 Rasam may be served in a small metal cup along with the meal.
 Its purpose is to moisten the other curries and rice, as needed, or to consume as a soupy broth or spicy appetiser.